kozodoi/website/_pages/p1_portfolio.md

 <h1> Further projects </h1>

 Want to see more?
-Check out my further ML and DL projects grouped by application areas below.
-You can also visit my <a href="https://github.com/kozodoi">GitHub</a> profile, read my recent <a href="https://kozodoi.me">blog posts</a>, <a href="https://kozodoi.me/kaggle/">competition solutions</a> and <a href="https://kozodoi.me/papers/">academic publications</a>.
+Check out my further ML projects grouped by application areas below.
+You can also visit my <a href="https://github.com/kozodoi">GitHub page</a>, check my recent <a href="https://kozodoi.me">blog posts</a>, watch <a href="https://kozodoi.me/talks/">public tech talks</a> and read <a href="https://kozodoi.me/papers/">academic publications</a>.

 <div>
   <button class="project_accordion">Computer vision</button>